-Department of Transport - National Policy Statement for National Networks, December 2014
+Department for Transport - National Policy Statement for National Networks, January 2015

-- 2.3 The National Networks National Policy Statement (NN NPS) will set the overall policy against which the Secretary of State for Transport will make decisions on applications for nationally significant infrastructure projects on the national road and rail networks.
-Reference to it is included in this Paper to provide an overview of the Government's strategic policy for ensuring necessary development in order to achieve the long-term goals for sustainable transport. - 2.4 The NN NPS (paragraph 2.1) recognises that national road and rail networks that connect our cities, regions and international gateways play a significant part in supporting economic growth, as well as existing economic activity and productivity....

-Well-connected and high performing road and rail networks with sufficient capacity are vital to meet the country's long-term needs and support a prosperous economy6. - 2.5 The NN NPS at Chapter 2 sets out the Government's vision and strategic objectives for national road and rail networks which are to deliver national networks that meet the country's long-term needs; supporting a prosperous and competitive economy and improving overall quality of life, as part of a wider transport system.
+- 2.3 The National Networks National Policy Statement (NN NPS) sets out: - The need for development of road, rail and strategic rail freight interchange projects on the national transport networks, and - The policy against which the Secretary of State for Transport will make decisions on applications for major road and rail projects. - 2.4 Reference to it is included in this Paper to provide an overview of the Government's strategic policy for ensuring necessary development in order to achieve the long-term goals for sustainable transport. - 2.5 The NN NPS (paragraph 2.1) recognises that national road and rail networks that connect our cities, regions and international gateways play a significant part in supporting economic growth, as well as existing economic activity and productivity....
+Well-connected and high performing road and rail networks with sufficient capacity are vital to meet the country's long-term needs and support a prosperous economy5. - 2.5 The NN NPS at Chapter 2 sets out the Government's vision and strategic objectives for national road and rail networks which are to deliver national networks that meet the country's long-term needs; supporting a prosperous and competitive economy and improving overall quality of life, as part of a wider transport system.
 This means: